 Paul Foxton’s site is full of valuable information about the core skills of drawing and painting: composition, values, colour perception, edge control, with practical exercises and some really useful advice about the process of learning.
+He also runs a number of online courses and will often stream live from his studio, so it’s worth getting on his email list to be notified of upcoming events.
+His speciality is using the Munsell colour system (hue, value, chroma) and his instruction on this has helped clarify the practical use of colour, which can be a complex and confusing topic.

 Jeff Watts is one of those rare teachers who has great talent and can communicate what he’s doing as he’s doing it.
 Watch his Friday Night Live sessions to look over his shoulder as he discusses anything and everything to do with art training.
+He’s the founder of the Watts Atelier which is a paid site for learning traditional drawing and painting techniques.

 An introduction to the fundamentals of painting and drawing, including video demonstrations and exercises.
 He started me on the right track with his lessons on the basics of using acrylics.